jupesauk/my-AI--course--project/README.md

-# AI Project for mteching up achievemnets in diffreent sports
+# AI Project for matching up achievemnets in different sports

 Final project for the Building AI course MOOC at Uni of Helsinki